PaloAltoNetworks/prisma-cloud-docs/README.md

 # What?

-PRs of any size or form are welcome, from simple clarifications of wording to entirely new howto articles.
+PRs of any size or form are welcome, from simple clarifications of wording to entirely new how-to articles.
 All content is in the open source [AsciiDoctor](https://asciidoctor.org/) format, which can be edited right in the GitHub browser IDE or any other text editor of your choice.

 The Prisma Cloud Compute product team will continue to author docs for all new features and changes in each release.